evtodorov/Orange-Drum-Explorer/performance/performance.md

 **Scenario 2** is dominated by the `EulerImplicit::NewtonSolve` function, which is in turn dominated by the initialization of the automatic differentioan stack `adept::Stack::initialize` and the LU-decomposition `Eigen::FullPivLU` of the Jacobian matrix.

 **Scenario 3** is, as constructed, more than 95% dominated by the computationally intensive toy function.
+The loop inside ("collision detection") has not been automaticaally vectorized due to the control flow, as confirmed by the `-fopt-info` output.

 ## Implemented Optimizations
 ### Templated adept adouble function